flash62au/EngineDriver_Home/docs/configuration/preferences.rst

    :align: right
    :scale: 50%

-Setting this preference will display a button in action bar of the Throttle Screen to show/hide *Throttle Web View*.
+Setting this preference will display a button in action bar of the |T-S| to show/hide *Throttle Web View*.
 Requires `Throttle Web View?`_ preference to be enabled.

-Clicking this button will show / hide the *Throttle Web View* on the Throttle Screen.
+Clicking this button will show / hide the *Throttle Web View* on the |T-S|.

 Note: If the `Throttle Web View?`_ preference is not enabled the button will do nothing.